 A uniquely talented individual, who paved the way for the generation of black footballers that came after him, Cunningham may well have inspired black dancers of the future too.
 You feel that some of his own dance moves might also have worked their way into his flamboyant style of football.

-Different Class: The Story of Laurie Cunningham is published on 11 July (Unbound £9.99) (buying via this link will help support our site with a small commission)
+Different Class: The Story of Laurie Cunningham.
+(Unbound £9.99) (buying via this link will help support our site with a small commission)